Business Schools in Indiana

 We have data on 18 accredited schools for graduate business study in Indiana.
-MBA tuition in Indiana tends to be on the budget-friendly end of the scale, with an overall average tuition of around $30,000, and 14 of the 18 programs below $37,000.
-The least expensive option is Indiana University Kokomo, at just a hair below $10,000, while the priciest, by a wide margin, is the University of Notre Dame, tipping the scales at around $97,000.
+In Indiana, MBA tuition tends to be on the budget-friendly end of the scale, with overall average tuition of around $30,000 and 14 of the 18 programs below $37,000.
+The least expensive option is Indiana University Kokomo, at just a hair below $10,000.
+Simultaneously, the priciest, by a wide margin, is the University of Notre Dame, tipping the scales at around $97,000.

-We have average admission GMAT scores for 14 of our schools.
-Twelve of these fall in a tight band of 510 through 626.
-The outlier on the low end is 402 at the Indiana University Kokomo; the one on the high end is Notre Dame at 658.
-We have data on the percentage of full-time faculty with doctorate degrees for 13 schools, which range from 66% at Indiana University Bloomington to 92% at both Purdue University and Indiana University Kokomo.
+We have average admission GMAT scores for 14 of our schools—twelve of these fall in a tight band of 510 through 626.
+The outlier on the low end is 402 at the Indiana University Kokomo; the high end is Notre Dame at 658.
+We have data on the percentage of full-time faculty with doctorate degrees for 13 schools, ranging from 66% at Indiana University Bloomington to 92% at both Purdue University and Indiana University Kokomo.

 There are several options for online MBA programs in Indiana for those who want to further their educations while continuing their careers.
-One of the best is offered by the Miller College of Business at Ball State University, which is nearly identical to its in-person MBA program.
+The Miller College of Business at Ball State University is one of the best is offered, which is nearly identical to its in-person MBA program.
 Indiana University South Bend similarly offers online and class-based MBAs with the same teachers and curriculum.
 Indiana University Bloomington’s Kelley School of Business also offers a well-regarded online program, as do several other schools.
 As mentioned above, most online programs offer the same basic curriculum and courses as their offline equivalents.